Crucibl/Sweet-Bash-Scripts/README.md

-Useradd command does not work in Unix.
+Linux scripts.
+Will not work in Unix.

 Can Copy to /usr/local/bin/ to call script by name.
 Use Chmod +x or otherwise give script executable privileges.
 Cat /etc/passwd to check if user was created.